jdevfullstack/PureBasic/README.md

 and it was the IF function presented by the professor that really caught my attention.

 ## Disclaimer
-Please note that this project is presented as a showcase of my work during a specific period.
-It represents a snapshot of my skills and accomplishments at that time.
-As such, this project is no longer actively maintained or updated.
+Please note that these projects are presented as a showcase of my work during a specific period.
+They represent a snapshot of my skills and accomplishments at that time.
+As such, these projects are no longer actively maintained or updated.
-It is kept public for demonstration purposes and may not reflect my current abilities or the latest best practices in the field.
+They are kept public for demonstration purposes and may not reflect my current abilities or the latest best practices in the field.

-Feel free to explore the project and its code.
-However, be aware that it might use outdated libraries or patterns and is not intended for production use in its current state.

 ## Links
 1. [PureBasic File Explorer](https://github.com/jdevfullstack/PureBasic-FileExplorer)